kitten/fluorine/docs/introduction/concepts.md

 want to refer to this as a necessity, though.
 Fluorine can and will support more UI libraries in the future.

-Your app's view is presented to the user and will be interactable, of course.
+Your app's view is presented to the user and will be interactive, of course.
 Interactions that need to mutate our managed state will need to dispatch new
 actions: